ibpdas/valueline/README.md

 **ValueLine** helps data teams:

-- explain data strategy impact using a simple causal chain
+- explain data strategy impact in a holistic way
-- engage senior leaders with a repeatable, visually clear dashboard
+- engage senior leaders with more confidence
 - identify where to invest next in **Level 1** (conditions) or **Level 2** (maturity)
-- compare directorates or ALBs within federated departments without turning it into a league table
+- align directorates or ALBs within federated departments without turning it into a league table

 It is particularly useful for: